 This article describes how to run Shapley Regression in Displayr.
-Shapley Regression is also known as Shapley Value Regression and is a leading method for driver analysis.
+Shapley Regression, also known as Shapley Value Regression, is a leading method for driver analysis.
 It calculates the importance of different predictors in explaining an outcome variable and is prized for its ability to address multicollinearity.

 Requirements